-GIH is an educational organization serving the trustees and staff of foundations and corporate giving programs.
+Grantmakers In Health (GIH) is an educational organization serving the trustees and staff of foundations and corporate giving programs.
 It is dedicated to helping grantmakers improve the health of all people.
 Through programs, publications, professional counsel, and other offerings, GIH works to foster communication and collaboration among grantmakers and others and to help build the grantmaking community's knowledge, skills, and effectiveness.
 GIH is a nationally recognized resource on and for health philanthropy, supported by nearly 250 funders annually.

-For more information on the institute, call Kate Treanor, senior program associate, at ktreanor@gih.org or 202.452.8331; or visit www.gih.org.
+For more information on the institute, call Kate Treanor, senior program associate, at ktreanor@gih.org or 202.452.8331.